Student-JamesGregory/Degenerate-Dungeon/README.md

 # Installation
 First of all, try not to be horny when actually installing this list, otherwise you may not actually read the installation instructions.
 It keeps happening.
 Stop being horny

+Secondly, launch the game, like, from steam.
+This ensures that wabbajack won't say it can't find the game.

+Note: if for some reason you have the game on epic (why), it won't work unless you transplant the files for butchers circus from a steam copy to the epic copy.
+How you do this is up to you, but buying the game on steam to transplant those files then refunding is *technically* ok

 Adjust the Installation Location to a directory located on the root directory of one of your drives

 For example, this might be "C:\Degenerate", "D:\Degenerate", etc.